[Français ici]

 Dear Madame Grou,

-wrote in your comment, to defend "the interest of psychotherapists" but to defend the interest of the public whose protection is, may I
+You are not being asked, as you wrote in your comment, to defend "the interest of psychotherapists" but to defend the interest of the public whose protection is, may I remind you, the mission of your professional order.

-Your letter is addressed to the Ombudservice for Life and Health Insurance (OLHI), "an independent dispute resolution service to handle consumer complaints"; but what is your complaint?
+"an independent dispute resolution service to handle consumer complaints"; but what is your complaint?

-programs that cover psychological services, nor clearly tell the OLHI that, in terms
+You do not dispute the inaccessibility of psychotherapy through insurance programs that cover psychological services, nor clearly tell the OLHI that, in terms of psychological treatment, psychotherapists are on equal footing with psychologists, which would allow

-psychologists, which would allow the public to be reimbursed for their services at no additional cost to anyone.
+the public to be reimbursed for their services at no additional cost to anyone.

 Madame Grou, you need merely state simply and publicly that:

-Psychologists such as to allow the public access to all professionals qualified to provide the psychological treatment they are looking for.
+all professionals qualified to provide the psychological treatment they are looking for.

-Can you say this; if not, why not?
+Can you say this;

 Sincerely,